Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 FeatureDescriptionBenefitDrawback

-DetectionElectric collars use vibration or a microphone to detect barking.Responds specifically to barking, not other noises.May be triggered by other vocalizations like whining or growling.
+DetectionElectric collars use vibration or a microphone to detect barking.Responds specifically to barking, not other noises.It can be startling or even painful for some dogs.

 CorrectionWhen barking is detected, the collar delivers a small shock, vibration, or citronella spray.Deters barking by delivering an unpleasant sensation.Can be startling or even painful for some dogs.